-So we have here a very simple way of consideration.
-In the feelings we can always say 'yes' or 'no' to any properly formulated question.
-If we analyse a situation we can find something in it to which we say 'yes' and something else in it , to which we will say 'no'.
-I'm in this room at the moment, I am talking, therefore I am probably breathing more than you are.
+which we say 'yes' and something else in it, to which we will say 'no'.
+I'm in this room at the moment, I am talking, therefore I am breathing, palpably, more than you are.
 In the process of breathing I am getting warmer.
 In getting warmer I am becoming progressively, physically more uncomfortable.
-To this I say 'no, I don't want it' .
+To this I say 'no, I don't want it'.
 So that the moment I consider very, very carefully myself, I wouldn't like my temperature to go on rising higher and higher and higher, until I boiled away.
 So I say 'no' at a certain level.
-But to the fact that we are here to discuss certain ideas, I gives an unqualified 'yes'.
+But to the fact that we are here to discuss certain ideas, I give an unqualified 'yes'.
 I'm not wishy washy about it.
 About the excess temperature I say 'no', about the subject matter I say 'yes'.

 And I am not indifferent.
-Now this indifference is the most unreal - actually - function that you can believe in.
+Now this indifference is the most unreal - actually - function that you could believe in.
 There is no absolute indifference.
-Indifference is simply falure to analyse a situation.
+Indifference is simply failure to analyse a situation.
 You can be disinterested - yes - but to fail to see the difference is simply to ignore the essential differences, which exist.
-In the New Testament you will notice it says of the Laodiceans 'Because they will not blow hot or cold, I will spew them out of the mouth, saith the Lord'. .
-[Rev 3:15-16] That means to say that, if a man will not give an unqualified 'yes' to a proposition, and put his energy into it, or an unqualified 'no' and have nothing to do with it, then he's no good.
-Because if he says ' Ohh yes I'll come and work for you in-a-way', and you say to him, 'Well I think I'll pay your wages in-a-way'.
+In the New Testament you will notice it says of the Laodiceans34 'Because they will not blow hot or cold, I will spew them out of the mouth, saith the Lord'. .
+35 That means to say that, if a man will not give an unqualified 'yes' to a proposition, and put his energy into it, or an unqualified 'no' and have nothing to do with it, then he's no good.
+Because if he says 'Oh yes I'll come and work for you in-away', and you say to him, 'Well I think I'll pay your wages in-a-way'.
 So he works for you in-a-way and at the end of the week you've paid him in-a-way, and then you are both dissatisfied.

-But if you say, 'Alright, I like the job, do you like to pay me those wages?' and he says 'Yes' and you say ,'Yes.'
+But if you say, 'Alright, I like the job, do you like to pay me those wages?' and he says 'Yes' and you say, 'Yes.'
 And you both mean it, at the end of the week you are both satisfied, you've given yes and yes.
 And if you don't want the job, and he doesn't want to pay you that much money, well then you say 'No' and then you are clean.
 You can go away without any hanging on, without any dragging upon you.